 TLDR

-Failed to implement Supreme Court order on scholarship exam.
+Failed to implement 2024 scholarship exam order.